-- 1. Regional Freight Plan Congestion Survey. - 2.
-Urban and Rural Critical Freight Corridors. - 3.
-Massachusetts State Freight Plan Working Group.
+- 1. Massachusetts State Freight Plan Working Group. - 2.
+Pioneer Valley Regional Freight Transportation Plan.

-- Work with the JTC, public and private sectors to identify regional freight bottlenecks on NHS corridors in the region.
-Using the latest NPMRDS data set staff will review the Truck Travel Time Reliability (TTTR), collect other site specific data and develop recommendations for the top regional NHS freight bottlenecks.
-Summer 2020. - 2.
+Work with the JTC, public and private sectors to identify regional freight bottlenecks on NHS corridors in the region.
+Using the latest NPMRDS data set staff will review the Truck Travel Time Reliability

+- (TTTR), collect other site specific data and update the regional NHS freight bottlenecks.
+September 2021. - 2.
 Continue to work with MassDOT and private entities to identify any adverse impacts to freight movement resulting from existing and proposed passenger rail service.
-Ongoing task. - 3.
-Participate in FHWA web conferences, and other related workshops and conferences regarding new freight requirements included in the FAST Act.
+Ongoing task. - Participate in FHWA web conferences, and other related workshops and conferences regarding new freight requirements included in the FAST Act.
 As necessary. - 4.
-Continue to work with the Capital Region Council of Governments (CRCOG) and the Vermont Agency of Transportation (VTRANS) to address regional freight issues and improve the movement of goods between Hartford and Springfield as well as northern core cities. - 5.
-Utilize FHWA's Freight Analysis Framework (FAF) data to assess freight origin and destination flows through the region.
-Ongoing task - 6.
-Collect data as necessary on Urban and Rural Critical Freight Corridors in the Pioneer Valley MPO.

-- 1. Technical reports, memoranda, surveys and map products that support the execution of this task.
-As needed. - 2.
-NHS Freight Bottlenecks Report.
-Summer 2020.
+Perform an assessment of existing warning signs for all low-clearance railroad underpasses in the region.
+Collect information on existing sign placement, condition and detours.
+Develop a series of recommendations to upgrade and enhance advance warning signs for each underpass.
+Summer 2021. - Continue the assessment of freight volume counts on state numbered roadways in the region.
+Review existing freight data on the MassDOT MS2 site, identify existing data by time of day and direction of travel and develop recommendations for future freight counts in the region. - 6.
+Expand on the freight safety data reported in the Pioneer Valley Regional Freight Transportation Plan.
+Work with the MassDOT Safety section to identify locations with a history of freight crashes.

+- 1. Low Clearance RR Underpass Sign Inventory, Summer 2021. - 2.
+Freight Traffic Assessment, Reporting, and Counting, September 2021. - 3.
+Regional Freight Crash Analysis, September 2021. - 4.
+CMP Freight Bottleneck Updates, September 2021.

-Source Budget Est. Staff Effort
+Source FHWA PL (80%) MassDOT (20% match) TOTAL Budget \$25,000 \$ 6,250 \$31,250 Est. Staff Effort 12 weeks 3 weeks 15 weeks Direct Labor Indirect Costs \$14,127 \$17,123

-FHWA PL (80%) \$30,000 15 weeks

-MassDOT (20% match) \$ 7,500 4 weeks

-TOTAL \$37,500 19 weeks

-Direct Labor \$16,578

-Indirect Costs \$20.922

-Task 3.4 Regional Congestion Management Process-Project Development OBJECTIVE:
+Task 3.4 Regional Congestion Management Process-Project Development

-This task uses data collected as part of Task 2.5 to track and mitigate congestion identified as part of the Regional Congestion Management Process (CMP).
-Work under this task identifies congested corridors, regional bottlenecks and advances transportation studies to verify and develop appropriate recommendations to mitigate areas of congestion.
+Use data collected as part of Task 2.5 to track and mitigate congestion identified as part of the Regional Congestion Management Process (CMP).
+Advance transportation studies to verify and develop appropriate recommendations to mitigate areas of congestion.

 - 1. Before and After TIP Project Analysis. - 2.
-Regional Travel Time Contours.
+Regional CMP Corridors Update.